inspiredlabs/cwb/src/routes/courses/improve-programme-delivery-outcomes-you-already-run.md

 ## Programme Delivery

-We understand how to improve programme delivery outcomes.
-We have 20 years of delivery and development experience.
-More recently our Programmes have been formalised into:
+With 20 years of experience, we understand how to improve programme delivery outcomes.
+Our programmes are informed by Protection, PFA and WASH and formalised as:

 - [Wellbeing Protection](#wellbeing-protection-programme)
 - [Girl's Rights](#girls-rights-programme)